anushreeray4/3-step_sceQTLMR/README.md

 2. **Replication MR**
 3. **Colocalization Analysis**

-as applied to 14 immune cell types and atherosclerotic cardiovascular disease (ASCVD) outcomes (CAD, LAS, PAD).
+as applied to 14 immune cell types and any outcome of choice.

 ---